soospitz/webdrawing/README.md

 # HTML and CSS Drawing

-This is a project for Drawing on the Web. :smile: :art:
+This is Patricia's project repository forked by Soo.

 Remix of Soo & Patricia's project